bryansmullen/fidil/readme.md

 2. Select the **Settings** tab
 3. Scroll down to the **Github Pages** section
 4. Under the **Source** dropdown, select **Master Branch**
-5. Under **Theme** click **Change Theme** and then click the **Select Theme** button
+5. Under **Theme,** click **Change Theme** and then click the **Select Theme** button

 ### Differences between deployed version and development version

 A second **Develop** branch also exists in this repository to allow changes and updates to be made to this project without disturbing either the master branch or the live deployment.
 At the time of submission of this project, both the Master Branch and the Develop Branch are in sync.

-The process for updating the project in future will be to make all changes on the Develop branch, or on additional feature branches, and only merge back to the Master Branch once a fully functional version is ready to commit.
+The process for updating the project in future will be to make all changes on the Develop branch, or additional feature branches, and only merge back to the Master Branch once a fully functional version is ready to commit.

 ### Cloning a local version

 To clone this project locally, complete the following steps:

-1. Open a new Command Line Editor on your computer
+1. Open a new Command-Line Editor on your computer
 2. Navigate to the folder you wish to create the local copy of this repo using the `cd` command. e.g. `cd my_directory`
 3. Clone the remote repository using the git clone command. `git clone https://github.com/bryansmullen/fidil`
 4. Open the newly created **fidil** directory in your favourite IDE.